-Ten experienced paramedics have completed the full community paramedic training.
-The community paramedics work with 911 response crews and the sobering center's staff to perform quality assurance reviews for patients transported to the sobering center.
-They are available to paramedics by telephone or in person for consultation if paramedics in the field are unsure whether a patient is eligible for transport to the sobering center.
-In addition, the community paramedics collaborate with San Francisco Homeless Outreach Team (SFHOT) outreach workers to engage sobering center patients who are high utilizers of county health care services.
+Paramedics in San Francisco who have completed the full community paramedic training work with 911 response crews and the sobering center's staff to perform quality assurance reviews for patients transported to the sobering center.
+They are available to paramedics in the field by telephone or in person for consultation if they are unsure whether a patient is eligible for transport to the sobering center.
+In addition, the community paramedics collaborate with San Francisco's Homeless Outreach Team (SFHOT) outreach workers to engage sobering center patients who are high utilizers of county health care services.